lumixdeee/lumixdeee/README.md

 - 👋 Hi, I’m @minuxlintebiandedition
-- 👀 I’m interested in ... testing, linux.
+- 👀 I’m interested in ... testing, AI, linux, Ashtanga Yoga.
-- 🌱 I’m currently learning ... that i know nothing
+- 🌱 I’m currently learning, no, finding, no, githubbing ... that i know nothing (Julian Pursell 2025, if zero is special nothing, he discovered general nothing: 93 Undifferentiated Potential, mogri)
-- 💞️ I’m looking to collaborate on ... testing lmde
+- 💞️ I’m looking to collaborate on ...
+AI in liminal and mythopoetic spaces
 - 📫 How to reach me ... message me here on github?

 <!---